OpenZWave/Thrift4OZW/README-ThriftServerCreator.txt

 This little script is a nice complement to Apache Thrift.
 All it does is to parse two sets of files: 1) the server skeleton file produced by Thrift, and 2) the headers of the library you want to expose with Thrift.
 It uses the excellent tool "RbGCCXML" to build an XML-like tree of the two interfaces and  binds them together (*ahem* at least it tries to).

 So say you want to expose your shiny app/lib to the world.
 Only problem is it's API is of monstrous size (hundreds of methods) and you need it quick.
 Use this script and you can have the skeleton file automatically generate the actual server code for Thrift.
-And, if you're lucky, you even might compile it without errors!
+And, if you're lucky (and the library's API is consistent), you even might compile it without errors!

 For example, OpenZWave has a single "Manager" class for interfacing with the rest of the world.